15 Best SOPs for Your Small Business (Created with Google Sheets)

 The standard operating procedure (SOP) for your sales process is going to define the steps from lead qualification to closing a sale, including follow-up procedures, if applicable.

-This standard operating procedure (SOP) is going to break down the steps involved in creating a blog post, from ideation to publishing.
+This SOP for your small online business is going to break down the steps involved in creating a blog post, from ideation to publishing.
 If you have been doing this forever you may think that it is an easy task, but it's still extremely important to have a well-documented Blog Post SOP.

 What if you hire a Virtual Assistant to assist with writing your blog posts?
 While they may know how to write a blog post, you need to tell them how you want the posts done, how you want them SEO'd, the types of photos, where to get them, when the posts should be published, etc.